Theory for Lattice Relaxation in Marginal Twist Moir\'es

 In this work, we instead consider the strong coupling regime and develop an expansion of the displacement field in $1/\eta = \theta^2/c_1$.
 In this limit, it is well known that domains with near uniform stacking emerge on the scale of the moir\'e lattice \cite{alden_strain_2013,tilak_moire_2023}, see Fig.\ \ref{fig:fig1}.
 These correspond to energetically favorable stacking configurations, while unfavorable ones contract, forming topological defects linked by a periodic network of domain walls (solitons in $\bm \phi$).
-In this regime, the moir\'e period is much larger than the domain wall width, and $\sqrt{c_1}/\theta$ is exactly the ratio of these length scales \cite{ramos-alonso_flat_2025}.
-Examples of twist moir\'es with $D_6$ stacking symmetry are twisted bilayer graphene ($|c_1| \sim 10^{-5}$), and 2H and 1T homobilayer transition metal dichalcogenides (TMDs) ($|c_1| \sim 10^{-4}$) twisted near $0^\circ$ and $60^\circ$, respectively.
-While twisting the latter two near $60^\circ$ and $0^\circ$ yield structures with $D_3$ stacking.
-We note that $c_{1,\text{tTMD}} / c_{1,\text{tBG}} \sim 10$ such that the same relaxation physics is expected for $\theta_\text{tTMD} \approx 3 \theta_\text{tBG}$.
+In this regime, the moir\'e period is much larger than the domain wall width, and $\sqrt{|c_1|}/\theta$ is exactly the ratio of these lengths \cite{ramos-alonso_flat_2025}.
+Examples of twist moir\'es with $D_6$ stacking are twisted bilayer graphene ($|c_1| \sim 10^{-5}$) and homobilayers with $D_{3h}$ ($D_{3d}$) layers twisted near $0^\circ$ ($60^\circ$).
+These include twisted double bilayer graphene with ABBA stacking \cite{koshino_band_2019} as well as 2H (1T) transition metal dichalcogenides (TMDs) ($|c_1| \sim 10^{-4}$).
+While twisting these near $60^\circ$ ($0^\circ$) yields structures with $D_3$ stacking.
+We note that $c_{1,\text{tTMD}} / c_{1,\text{tBG}} \sim 10$ such that the similar moir\'e reconstruction is expected for $\theta_\text{tTMD} \approx 3 \theta_\text{tBG}$.

 To gain insight into the strong coupling limit, we consider a first-star theory with $D_6$ symmetry.
 Up to an additive constant, $V[\bm \phi] = 2 V_1 \sum_{i=1}^3 \cos(\bm g_i M^{-1} \cdot \bm \phi)$.
 When $V_1 > 0$, the potential has two degenerate minima denoted as AB and BA stacking ($\bm \phi = \pm a \hat x/\sqrt{3}$) and one maxima which we call AA stacking ($\bm \phi = \bm 0$).
-We note that AA need not correspond physically to eclipsing layers.
-Because of the Poincar\'e-Hopf theorem there also exist three saddle points (SP) resulting in a {\it triangular network} of shear solitons with domain walls that correspond to the SPs.
+Note that AA need not correspond physically to eclipsing layers.
+Because these extrema carry index $1$, the Poincar\'e-Hopf theorem requires the existence of three saddle points (SP) with index $-1$.
+This results in a {\it triangular network} of solitons with domain walls at the SPs.
 By contrast, when $V_1 < 0$, AA stacking is the only favorable configuration, and one obtains a {\it honeycomb} network.
-The latter applies to $D_3$ structures for $|\eta| \gg 1$.
-While there are two unfavorable nondegenerate configurations in this case, both contract to a point resulting in an emergent $D_6$ symmetry.
+The latter also applies to $D_3$ structures for $|\eta| \gg 1$.
+While there are two unfavorable nondegenerate high-symmetry configurations for $D_3$ stacking symmetry, both contract to a point resulting in an emergent $D_6$ symmetry.